barseghyanartur/ska/docs/index.rst

 Django integration
 ---------------------------------------------------
-'ska` comes with Django model- and view-decorators for producing signed URLs and and validating the endpoints, as well as with authentication backend, which allows password-less login into Django web site using `ska` generated signature tokens.
+`ska` comes with Django model- and view-decorators for producing signed URLs and and validating the endpoints, as well as with authentication backend, which allows password-less login into Django web site using `ska` generated signature tokens.